 This is a quiet time for you.
 Keep the water clean and plentiful and food available.
 Otherwise just sit back and enjoy the comedic antics as they discover new yummies.

-Hens begin to lay sometimes between week 20 and 22, usually.
+Hens usually begin to lay sometime between weeks 20 and 22.
 Chickens don’t like change, in anything!
-So in order to change them over from chick starter to layer feed, you need to start early.
-Begin in week 18 with adding enough layer pellets to their chick starter to be 15-20%.
+So in order to change them over from chick-starter to layer-feed, you need to start early.
+Begin in week 18 by adding enough layer pellets to their chick starter to a concentration of 15-20%.
 Increase the layer feed every 2-4 days by 15-20% until you are only feeding them layer food.
 Also add supplemental calcium (in the form of crushed egg or oyster shells) on a free-feed basis.
 Table scraps are an inexpensive alternative to commercial feed.

 Three things to avoid feeding your birds (so I’ve heard):